 2. Overview of MAIAC products

-MAIAC provides a suite of atmospheric and surface products in three HDF4 files: daily MCD19A1 (spectral BRF, or surface reflectance), daily MCD19A2 (atmospheric properties), and 8-day MCD19A3 (spectral BRDF/albedo).
+MAIAC provides a suite of atmospheric and surface products in three HDF4 files: daily MAIAC[TA]BRF (spectral BRF, or surface reflectance), daily MAIAC[TA]AOT (atmospheric properties), and 8-day MAIACRTLS (spectral BRDF/albedo).

 2.1 Tiled File Structure and Naming Convention

-Products are reported on 1km sinusoidal grid.
+Products are by default reported on 1km sinusoidal grid.
 The sinusoidal projection is not optimal due to distortions at high latitudes and off the grid-center, but it is a tradeoff made by the MODIS land team for the global data processing.
 The gridded data are divided into 1200x1200km2 standard MODIS tiles shown in Figure 1.

+Users can also define their own projections to minimize map distortions by changing the run time parameters before the data is processed.
+We have currently predefined five local projections for users’ convenience: AlaskaCananda, Asia, Australia, NA (North America), SouthAmerica.

 The current dataset presents data per orbit (we do not provide a daily composite image as in standard MODIS surface reflectance product MOD09).
-Each daily file name follows standard MODIS name convention, for instance:
+Each daily file name follows name convention below, for instance:

-MCD19A1.DayOfObservation.TileNumber.Collection.TimeOfCreation.hdf.

-DayOfObservation has the format “YYYYDDD”, where YYYY is year, DDD is Julian day.
+MAIAC[TA]AOT.TileNumber.TimeOfObservation.hdf

+T stands for Terra and A stands for Aqua

 TileNumber has the standard format, e.g. h11v05 for the east coast USA.

-Each daily file usually contains multiple orbit overpasses (1-2 at equator and up to 30 in polar regions for combined Terra and Aqua) which represents the third (time) dimension of MAIAC daily files.
-The orbit number and the overpass time of each orbit are saved in global attributes “Orbit_amount” and “Orbit_time_stamp” sequentially.
-The Orbit_time_stamp is in the format of “YYYYDDDHHMM[TA]”, where YYYY is year, DDD is Julian day, HH is hour MM is minute, T stands for Terra and A stands for Aqua.
-At high latitudes, only first 16 orbits with largest coverage are selected for processing per day in order to limit the file size.
+TimeOfObservation has the format “YYYYDDDHHMM”, where YYYY is year, DDD is Julian day, HH is hour MM is minute.

 Figure 1.
 Illustration of MODIS Sinusoidal Tiles.